 If JM Barrie's original, unadulterated, Peter Pan is a favorite of yours, I suggest you read Peter Pan in Scarlet by Geraldine McCaughrean.
-If you enjoy the characters and setting from the original, but are not a purist, and, if you have time to read the 1,600 pages plus (and counting, Book 4 in the series, Peter and the Sword of Mercy, is in the works) to see how Barrie's book is re-imagined then I definitely recommend Peter and the Starcatchers by Dave Barry and Ridley Pearson.
+If you enjoy the characters and setting from the original, but are not a purist, and, if you have time to read Barry and Pearson's series to see how Barrie's book is re-imagined then I definitely recommend Peter and the Starcatchers.
 At times is seems like a watery shadow of the original, but, if you are a fan of Pan by way of the 1953 animated Disney classic, this series, which calls itself a prequel to the meeting of Peter and Wendy and is published by Hyperion, a subsidary of Disney, you may enjoy the non-stop action and intermittent glimpses of people and places you remember from the movie.

 According to the authors, this series was conceived when, more than five years ago, after a bedtime reading of JM Barrie's book, Ridley Pearson's daughter asked him how Peter met Captain Hook.
 This collaboration is heavy with action and dialogue and light on description and character development and is made up of very short chapters that jump back and forth between characters more often than the trunk of starstuff in the story changes hands.
 At the start of the story, the Peter of Peter and the Starcatchers is just a regular old orphan boy from St Norbert's Orphanage in London, however, over the course of the books his personality develops and changes due mainly to his exposure to starstuff.
 It's unclear exactly when this story takes place, but there are carriages, not cars and ships, not airplanes to ferry people about.
 Peter is not the pleasure loving child who thinks he is the center of the universe, as Barrie's Pan is, but instead a boy who, by virtue of the fact that he can spit the farthest, is leader of his pack.
 Not knowing his real age, he has a habit of claiming to be one year older than the oldest kid in the room.
 For reasons that are not mentioned, he and four other boys are being sent, by way of a ship named The Never Land, to the country of Rundoon.
 We learn later that they are to be sold as slaves in this country.
 Leaving port at the same time is the fine sailing ship, the Wasp.
 Both ships have been loaded with mysterious trunks, one of which Black Stache, Hook's name before he loses his hand at the end of the book, is after.
 Leonard Aster, Starcatcher and guard to the contents of the trunk is on board the Wasp.
 For safety, presumably, his daughter Molly and her governess, a woman with a name and personality straight out of one of Dav Pilkey's Captain Underpants books, Mrs Bumbreak, are on board the Never Land.
 Also on the Never Land is second in command, the captain seems addle brained, so really he's first in command, is the character with the most evocative (but of what?) name in the book, Slank.
 Slank is an Other and also after the contents of one of the trunks.